Application of these Terms and Conditions

 "Market Reports" means market reports, commentary, catalogues, circulars or literature.

-"Negotiations" means exchanges, whether verbal or in writing including via an electronic platform, conducted by or with the Company in relation to concluding a Contract.
+"Negotiations" means any exchange or communication, whether oral or written (including via electronic platforms), conducted by or with the Company in relation to the potential or actual conclusion of a contract or fixture.

-"Parties" means together, the Company and the Client (each, a "Party").
+"Parties" means together, the Company and the Client (each, individually, a "Party").

-"Principal" means the party to a Contract including, as relevant, an owner, operator, seller, buyer, builder or charterer of a Ship and any party guaranteeing the obligations of such a party.
+"Principal" means the party to a contract or fixture including, as relevant, an owner, operator, seller, buyer, builder or charterer of a Ship and any party guaranteeing the obligations of such a party.

-"Services" together, means the Broking Services, Post Contract Services and Ancillary Services and also the arranging of Third Party Services.
+"Services" together, means the Broking Services, Post Contract Services, Dealings and Ancillary Services and also the arranging of Third Party Services.

 "Ship" means any type of vessel or floating object or structure or equipment used or intended to be used for any purpose on, in or over water including but not limited to rigs, jack ups, submersibles, and barges.